YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 That distinction matters because surgery is not a treatment for every type of hair loss.
 A hair transplant can help when there is a stable male or female pattern with a clear recipient area and a safe donor plan.
 It is a poor use of donor grafts if the main problem is temporary shedding that may improve after the body settles.

-In patients with inflammatory disease, genetic pattern loss has to be separated from telogen effluvium and hair transplant timing.
+In people with inflammatory disease, genetic pattern loss has to be separated from telogen effluvium and hair transplant timing.
 If the whole scalp became thinner after a flare, infection, weight loss, or medication change, the first step is diagnosis, not graft placement.

-Surgery may still become possible.
-Timing is better judged after the treating doctor has seen whether the medicine is working, whether the dose is tolerated, whether blood count and liver tests remain acceptable, and whether the hair shedding is slowing or continuing.
+The first months after a medicine change can be difficult to interpret.
+The disease, the medicine, blood tests, side effects, and shedding pattern may all be changing at the same time.
+Timing is clearer after the treating doctor has seen whether the medicine is working, whether the dose is tolerated, whether blood count and liver tests remain acceptable, and whether the hair shedding is slowing or continuing.

 Methotrexate is only one part of the picture.
 The reason behind the prescription can change surgical timing more than the tablet itself.
 Rheumatoid arthritis may raise questions about general inflammation, other immune medicines, pain control, hand or neck comfort during a long surgical day, and whether the disease is stable enough for travel and recovery.